yjcyxky/choppy-pipe/README.md

 >
 > Date: 2018-12-13

-# Choppy - a command-line tool for executing WDL workflows on Cromwell servers
+# Choppy for Reproducible Omics Pipeline

 [中文文档](http://docs.3steps.cn)

 ## Introduction

-Choppy is a command-line tool for executing WDL workflows on Cromwell servers.
+Choppy is a command-line & web tool for executing WDL workflows on Cromwell servers.
 (Based on widdler, but more.)
 Features include:

 - Workflow execution: Execute a workflow on a specified Cromwell server.